 The heat pump produces the domestic hot water, which is then additionally heated, if required, by the tank's electrical backup or by the boiler.
-To ensure a DHW setpoint over 55°C, the electrical backup heating must be left on.
+To ensure a DHW setpoint over $55^{\circ}$ C, the electrical backup heating must be left on.

+Depending on the setting, the comfort temperature can be reached 24h/day or only at night or following the DHW program.
 If the contract signed with the energy provider includes a day/night tariff, the electrical backup is subject to the supplier's power tariff and the comfort temperature may only be reached at night.